freenas/freenas-docs/userguide/system.rst

 Make sure the system is in a low-usage state as described above in :ref:`Preparing for Updates`.

-Click :guilabel:`FETCH AND INSTALL UPDATES` to immediately download and install an update.
+.. _save-config-popup:

-.. tip:: There is an option to view a prompt to save the system :ref:`configuration file <saveconfig>` before installing an update.
+There is an option to view a prompt to save the system :ref:`configuration file <saveconfig>` before installing an update with either the :guilabel:`FETCH AND INSTALL UPDATES`, :guilabel:`APPLY PENDING UPDATES`, or :guilabel:`INSTALL MANUAL UPDATE FILE` buttons.
 Click |ui-settings| and :guilabel:`Preferences`.
+Unset the
-Unset the :guilabel:`Hide "Save Configuration" Dialog Before Upgrade` option and click :guilabel:`UPDATE SETTINGS` to enable this prompt.
+:guilabel:`Hide "Save Configuration" Dialog Before Upgrade` option and click :guilabel:`UPDATE SETTINGS` to enable this prompt. **WARNING:**
-   **WARNING:** Always secure the system configuration file!
+Always secure the system configuration file after downloading it!
 This file contains all passwords used on the %brand% system and can be used to exploit the system.

+Click :guilabel:`FETCH AND INSTALL UPDATES` to immediately download and install an update.
 A confirmation window appears before the update is installed.
+Set
-Set :guilabel:`Apply updates and reboot system after downloading` and click :guilabel:`CONTINUE` to download and apply the update.
+:guilabel:`Apply updates and reboot system after downloading` and click :guilabel:`CONTINUE` to download and apply the update.
 Be aware that updates automatically reboot the system after they are applied.
 Unset